aminem0/dwc-owl-rdf/README.md

   The object properties `dwcdp:evidenceFor` and `dwcdp:isMediaOf` naturally form many-to-many relationships.
 A single organism may be represented in several media items, and a single media item may depict multiple organisms.
 In the Darwin Core Archive, this is done by using the `dwc:associatedMedia` field with values separated by the pipe character (` | `).
 The RDF conversion therefore had to support repeated values and generate multiple triples for the cell entry.

-  Because vernacular names and almost all identification references are provided in Japanese, this dataset also offered a good opportunity to use language-tagged literals, such as `"ハナビラクマノミ"@ja` or `"オオアカホシサンゴガニ"@ja`, to indicate that the literal value is in Japanse.
+  Because vernacular names and almost all identification references are provided in Japanese, this dataset also offered a good opportunity to use language-tagged literals, such as `"ハナビラクマノミ"@ja` or `"オオアカホシサンゴガニ"@ja`, to indicate that the literal value is in Japanese.

 - **Ontology subset considered**: It can be seen that part of the entities center around the `dwc:Occurrence` and describe the context around it such as the event and the agent that recorded it; whereas another part considers the `ac:Media` and describe to the identification and rights around it.
 The object property `dwcdp:evidenceFor` acts as a bridge between the two, linking the fact that the occurrence report is based on the media depicting the organism.